Closed approximate subgroups: compactness, amenability and approximate lattices: Generalisation of theorems of Mostow and Auslander

 \begin{proposition} Let $\L$ be a uniformly discrete approximate subgroup of a locally compact group $G$.
 Assume that $H$ is a closed subgroup of $G$ such that $p(\L)$ is locally finite where $p: G \rightarrow G/H$ is the natural map.
-We have: \begin{enumerate} \item if $\L$ is a uniform approximate lattice, then $\L^2 \cap H$ is a uniform approximate lattice in $H$; \item if $\L$ is a strong approximate lattice in $G$ second countable and $H$ is normal, then there is a proper $H$-invariant Borel probability measure on $\Omega_{P \cap H}$ for some $P \in \Omega_{\L}$; \item if $\L$ is a strong approximate lattice in $G$ second countable and $H$ is normal and amenable, then $\L^2\cap H$ is a strong approximate lattice in $H$. \end{enumerate} \end{proposition}
+We have: \begin{enumerate} \item if $\L$ is a uniform approximate lattice, then $\L^2 \cap H$ is a uniform approximate lattice in $H$; \item if $\L$ is a strong approximate lattice, $G$ is second countable and $H$ is normal and amenable, then $\L^2\cap H$ is a strong approximate lattice in $H$; \item if $\Lambda$ is an approximate lattice, $G$ is second countable and $H$ is normal and amenable, then $\L^2\cap H$ is a strong approximate lattice in $H$. \end{enumerate} \end{proposition}

 \begin{proof} We will first prove (1).
 We know that $\L^2 \cap H$ is an approximate subgroup according to Lemma \ref{Lemma: Intersection of approximate subgroups}.
 Moreover, since $\L$ is uniformly discrete so is $\L^2\cap H$.
 We must prove that $\L^2 \cap H$ is relatively dense in $H$.
 Let $K \subset G$ be a compact subset such that $K\L = G$.
 Since $p(\L)$ is locally finite there is $F \subset \L$ finite such that $K^{-1}H \cap \L \subset F H$.
 Take any $h \in H$ then there are $\lambda \in \L$ and $k \in K$ such that $k\lambda = h$.
 Which implies $\lambda \in K^{-1}H \cap \L$ and we can find $f \in F$ such that $f^{-1}\lambda \in H \cap \L^2$.
 Therefore, $h \in KF \left(H \cap \L^2\right)$.